 In spring 2006, Wren Baker, a former member of the coaching staff of the Oklahoma State University Cowboys men's basketball team, was named the first athletic director and men's basketball coach at RSU.

 In seven years, the RSU Hillcats athletic program has grown to include 10 teams in six sports.
-The Hillcats have won four conference championships, appeared in nine national tournaments and claimed 11 all-americans.
+The Hillcats have won four conference championships, appeared in 13 national tournaments, fielded 16 All-Americans and claimed six Academic All-Americans.

 Under the guidance of current director of athletics Ryan Bradley, RSU has been accepted to candidacy for NCAA Division II membership and provisional membership in the Heartland Conference.